Visitor Safety Measures & Amenities

 - Pediatrics: Two parents/guardians allowed in all areas, provided space is sufficient to achieve compliance with social distancing.

-- All other inpatient areas including critical care: Two visitors at any one time from 11 am to 8 pm each day.
+- All other inpatient areas including critical care: Two visitors at any one time from 8:00 a.m. to 8:00 p.m. each day.
 Pediatric visitors under age 2 are discouraged because of their inability to mask.
-Exceptions may be made at the time of unit admission or for care plan discussions.

-- End of Life in any inpatient area: Up to four family members at any one time may visit patients likely to expire within 24 hours (all areas).
-Visiting times to be managed by the care team.
+- End of Life in any inpatient area: Up to four family members at any one time may visit patients likely to expire within 24 hours (all areas) – visiting times are coordinated with the care team.

-- Visitors will not be allowed in any units with an active COVID-19 outbreak.
+- Visitors may be restricted on units with an active COVID-19 outbreak at the direction of Infection Prevention.

 Patient Discharges: Patients will be brought to an appropriate entrance for pick up.

 Outpatient Surgery and Procedural Areas: Adult patients may be accompanied by one visitor.
 Pediatric patients may be accompanied by two parents/guardians, provided space is sufficient to achieve compliance with social distancing.

 Ambulatory/Diagnostic Areas: Adult patients may be accompanied by one visitor.
 Pediatric patients may be accompanied by two parents/guardians, provided space is sufficient to achieve compliance with social distancing.

 Patients Requiring Special Assistance: Patients in any care setting who need help, such as with mobility or communications with the care team about their medical history or care, may be assisted by an adult escort to provide the needed assistance or support, such necessity to be determined by the care team.